ninjality/boilerplate-bootstrap/README.md

 ## Configuration

-You can customize Bootstrap by uncommeting and updating the variables in  `/resources/assets/sass/_bootstrap-variables.scss`.
+You can customize Bootstrap by uncommenting and updating the variables in  `/resources/assets/sass/_bootstrap-variables.scss`.

 Also consider removing the `.git` folder and setting your project up as its own Git repository.